harvard-lil/h2o/README.md

 Since we're going to be heavily refactoring and likely removing a lot of code, the focus for now will be on high-level feature tests which will survive that. [cases_test.rb](test/features/cases_test.rb) is an example of the test pattern using Minitest and Capybara which exercises the full stack from a user's point of view.

+### Javascript

+Test scenarios marked with `js: true` will be run in a headless WebKit environment via Poltergeist.
+This requires the PhantomJS binary to be installed, e.g. `brew install phantomjs`.
+Headless tests are significantly slower than static tests, so prefer to avoid writing tests (and features!) that require JS when possible.

 ### Guard testing

 Guard will automatically run all tests after booting Rails and (should) again after any test or app file is edited.
 Tests can also be run manually: